 A big part of that?
 Student loan debt.
 The average millennial graduated with $40,200 in student loan debt.
 Add to that rising home mortgages, lower salaries, and even greater reliance on ongoing services for things like transportation and entertainment.
 Here’s what accounts for millennials’ debt—and how they can get out of it.

 Student Loan Debt

 Student loan debt is a huge part of the millennial debt load, so much so that 34 percent of millennials making above $75,000 say they doubt they will ever be able to repay their student loans.

 Studies have also shown that student loan debt is a major factor in declining homeownership.

 The Gig Economy's Shortcomings

 The so-called gig economy is in full swing—and it’s estimated that approximately 3 in 10 adults take part in an independent work setup.
 Millennials are no exception to this trend.
 While this can be a great option for those having trouble finding long-term employment, or those who would prefer to work a side gig as a means of supporting another passion project or entrepreneurial endeavor, it’s not without its downfalls.

 Many, if not all, side gigs do not offer traditional workplace benefits like health insurance, retirement savings programs, paid sick or maternity leave, or even perks like tuition reimbursement or free lunches.
 While these may seem like a small price to pay for the freedom to pursue one’s passion while also paying the bills, they can cost you big long-term.

 Sticking It to Student Loans

 While the outlook may seem dire for millennials, there is hope.
-Many millennials struggling with student loan debt are eligible for payback options based on current salary, which could help them maintain a more realistic budget until they are able to increase their earning power.
+Many millennials struggling with student loan debt are eligible for payback options based on their current salary, which could help them maintain a more realistic budget until they are able to increase their earning power.